-We believe that a well-rounded and balanced curriculum of ballet technique and diverse styles of dance help to shape each dancer.
+We believe that a well-rounded and balanced curriculum of ballet technique and diverse styles of dance help shape each dancer.
 To be adequately prepared for a professional career or attend classes in a professional setting, dancers need exposure to ALL the schools of classical ballet (Soviet, French, Italian, Balanchine/American, English, or Danish).
 It is no longer sufficient to train exclusively within one school.
 The balletmore faculty utilizes unique strength-building aspects of each school and integrates a blending of styles within the studio classes.

 balletmore provides the greater Grand Rapids community with a non-competitive style of school that is committed to quality training, minus the high costume fees, make-up, and expenses that often come with the world of dance.